HTS Bioinf - Using the vcpipe staging environment

 Clean up by removing

-data can be kept in staging environment unless disk usage is critical.
+data can be kept in the staging environment unless disk usage is critical.

-These data might be used in future testing (like running annopipe using data already present in preprocessed
+These data might be used in future testing (like running annopipe using data already present in analyses-results

 from a previous run).